Andrew Wong (politician): Career

-First elected into the Legislative Council of Hong Kong in 1985, Wong was elected by his fellow members of the Council to the position of its president in 1995.
+He was first elected into the Legislative Council of Hong Kong in 1985, Wong was elected by his fellow members of the Council to the position of its president in 1995.
 He held the position until 30 June 1997, when the sovereignty of Hong Kong was transferred from the United Kingdom to the People's Republic of China.

 He served in the Provisional Legislative Council from 1997 to 1998, and was re-elected to the Legislative Council in 1998, and in 2000, after the transfer of sovereignty.
-He lost his seat at the 2004 Legislative Council elections.
+He lost his seat at the 2004 Legislative Council elections and was succeeded by Leung Kwok-hung.